m-lab/mlab-ns/README.md

 # Deploying Code to mlab-ns

-To deploy code updates to mlab-ns or to deploy mlab-ns to a fresh GCP test project, follow the instructions below.
+mlab-ns is intergrated with Travis to build and deploy to testing and production.

+* commits to master are built and pushed to mlab-ns-testing by travis
+* tagged releases are built and pushed to mlab-ns production by travis

+## Manual Deployments

+Though we use Travis now to build and deploy, the previous instructions are retained below for reference.

-## Testing environment
+### Testing environment
 To deploy to the standard mlab-ns testing environment (mlab-nstesting.appspot.com), follow the instructions below with no modifications.
 To deploy to a different testing environment, you must edit `server/app.yaml.testing` to update the "application" field to your test environment's GCP project ID.

 ```